Resources for Renters

 If you need rental payment assistance, there are several groups and agencies that can help.
 Many churches and other community non-profits also offer emergency financial assistance.
 There may also be assistance to help with other needs, such as utility or medical bills.

-do i still need to pay rent even though evictions have been halted?
+do i still need to pay rent even though evictions had been halted?

 Yes you do.
-The court's temporary halt of evictions does not affect your obligation to pay rent, and continuing to pay your rent protects your rights as a renter under North Carolina law.
+The court's temporary halt of evictions did not affect your obligation to pay rent, and continuing to pay your rent protects your rights as a renter under North Carolina law.

 If you're concerned you will not be able to pay your rent, we recommend that you communicate with your property manager with specific information about your situation to see what options they may be able to offer in this unusual circumstance.